emmercm/www/src/blog/_discussion-guide-more-than-a-glitch.md

 ## Chapter 1

-- much of the introduction is centered around the word “technochauvinism” and some real-world examples of it.
+- Much of the introduction is centered around the word “technochauvinism” and some real-world examples of it.
 What does the word mean to you, in your own words?

 ## Chapter 2

-- as technologists, do you agree with the author’s explanation of artificial intelligence and machine learning?
+- As technologists, do you agree with the author’s explanation of artificial intelligence and machine learning?
 Do you think there were any consequential details missed?
   - Do you have any ML examples you like to use when talking with non-technologists?
-- do you agree or disagree with this sentence from the book: “whoever owns the [machine learning] model has an enormous amount of power”?
+- Do you agree or disagree with this sentence from the book: “whoever owns the [machine learning] model has an enormous amount of power”?
-- what do you think are good and just uses for machine learning?
+- What do you think are good and just uses for machine learning?

 ## Chapter 3

+- The author tells a story about [Robert Williams](https://www.aclumich.org/en/press-releases/farmington-hills-father-sues-detroit-police-department-wrongful-arrest-based-faulty "https://www.aclumich.org/en/press-releases/farmington-hills-father-sues-detroit-police-department-wrongful-arrest-based-faulty"), a southeast Michigan man who was arrested based on a low-quality surveillance video screenshot and error-prone facial recognition technology (FRT).
+Many people had the chance to question the algorithm’s “answer” but didn’t.
+Do you have any personal examples of a decision chain failing you, or regrets of participating in a faulty one?
+- Companies that create facial recognition technology (FRT) are incentivized to continually push the adoption of the technology, mostly by government agencies.
+Customers are incentivized to use the technology as much as possible to justify the cost.
+Can these incentives ever be aligned to the goal of fair and just policing?
+- The lack of audit trails and accountability with various governments' use of facial recognition technology (FRT) is inexcusable at best.
+The author states that while facial recognition technology is provably racist, training it on a more diverse set of people would only exacerbate a racist over-policing problem.
+Do you think facial recognition technology could ever be used safely for good?

 ## Chapter 4